 2.1.5.3 Yeast and Mold Count (YMC)

 Yeasts and molds were enumerated using Potato Dextrose Agar (PDA)acidified to pH 3.5 with 10% tartaric acid to inhibit bacterial growth.
 One milliliter of appropriately diluted sample was poured onto PDA plates using the pour plate method.
 After solidification, the plates were incubated at 25 ± 2°C for 3–5 days.
 Distinct yeast colonies and mold colonies were counted and expressed as cfu/mL.
 YMC evaluation provides insights into spoilage potential and storage stability.

+Statistical Analysis?

 RESULTS AND DISCUSSIONS